 Malunggay Corn Soup

 Malunggay Corn Soup is a native Filipino dish which is a combination of Mulunggay leaves and white corn.
-It is healthy and easy to prepare.
-Lutong bahay is a perfect for lunch on cold, rainy days.
-Malungay trees are just about everywhere in the Philippines.
+It is a healthy and easy to prepare.
+Lutong bahay is perfect for lunch on cold, rainy days.
+Malungay trees are everywhere in the Philippines.
 If you have a Malungay tree in your backyard, you can have this dish anytime you desire it.
 If you don’t have the tree, you can ask a generous neighbor for some leaves.
 In our province, we eat the young fruit of malunggay, as well.
-How about you?
-If you don’t have malunngay leaves, you can use spinach as a substitute.
+If you can’t find malunngay leaves, you can use spinach as a substitute.
 Patola is optional, too.
 This dish is truly Filipino.
 Everybody will love this nutritious soup.

 - 1 cup malunggay leaves

 - 1 cup grated white or sweet corn

 - 1 small patola, sliced (optional)

 - cooking oil